Solar Renewable Energy Certificate: Spot sales

-Spot price for SRECs are generally higher than prices found in long-term contracts since the system owner is taking on market risk.
+Spot prices for SRECs are generally higher than prices found in long-term contracts since the system owner is taking on market risk.
 If increases in supply outpace the growing demand, spot prices could fall.
 SRECs have traded as high as $680 in New Jersey.
-Meanwhile other state SREC market prices range from $45 in Delaware to $271.05 in Massachusetts.
+Meanwhile, other state SREC market prices range from $45 in Delaware to $271.05 in Massachusetts.
 In addition to the strength of spot market demand in states experiencing supply shortages, the general lack of availability of viable long-term contracts and the heavy discounts applied to these contracts have left some system owners and project developers seeking ways to finance solar through spot transactions.
-In June 2010, Diamond Castle, a New York based private equity firm, announced that it would be financing projects strictly with equity in order to avoid the premiums paid in long-term contracts.
+In June 2010, Diamond Castle, a New York-based private equity firm, announced that it would be financing projects strictly with equity to avoid the premiums paid in long-term contracts.

 Long-term contracts

-In addition to providing cash flow security and stability, long-term SREC contracts are often required by banks or other lending institutions unwilling to accept market and legislative risk associated with SREC markets.
-However, SREC contracts longer than 3 years can be difficult to secure in some SREC markets because in deregulated electricity markets, energy suppliers rarely have electricity supply contracts longer than three years.
-Some SREC aggregators have managed to negotiate 3-10 year agreements and are able to offer similar length contracts to their residential and commercial customers.
-In most cases, long-term contracts demand some sort of premium over market prices to compensate the off-taker for putting up the credit to guarantee the contract in the event that prices drop.
+In addition to providing cash flow security and stability, long-term SREC contracts are often required by banks or other lending institutions unwilling to accept market and legislative risks associated with SREC markets.
+However, SREC contracts longer than 3 years can be difficult to secure in some SREC markets because, in deregulated electricity markets, energy suppliers rarely have electricity supply contracts longer than three years.
+Some SREC aggregators have managed to negotiate 3- to 10-year agreements and can offer similar length contracts to their residential and commercial customers.
+In most cases, long-term contracts demand some sort of premium over market prices to compensate the off-taker for putting up the credit to guarantee the contract if prices drop.
 This premium is also affected by the general lack of availability of credible off-takers in the market.
-In some markets, however, where short term supply has overtaken demand, long-term prices are competitive and can actually be better than spot prices.
+In some markets, however, where short-term supply has overtaken demand, long-term prices can be better than spot prices.